Chibi-Robo! (video game): Legacy

 Chibi-Robo! received a sequel in 2007 for the Nintendo DS called Chibi-Robo!: Park Patrol, which follows a different Chibi-Robo as it attempts to revitalize a park.
 Nintendo established a deal with Wal-Mart for the exclusive rights to sell it in the United States.
 A second sequel for the DS, titled Okaeri!
 Chibi-Robo!
-Happy Richie Ōsōji!, saw a Japanese release in 2009.
+Happy Richie Ōsōji!, was released only in Japan in 2009.
 It involves yet another Chibi-Robo vacuuming dirt for money within the home of an adult Jenny.
 The original Chibi-Robo! was re-released as part of New Play Control!, a selection of Wii remakes of GameCube games.
 The remake features special Wii Remote controls for the game's tools.
 Aiming the remote allows the player to change perspective, while pointing it at interactive objects with will be identified with a sound.
-The remake was released in Japan on June 11, 2009, but Nintendo of America did not permit an English release.
+The remake was released in Japan in June 2009, but Nintendo of America did not permit an English release.
 A fourth game in the series, Chibi-Robo!
 Photo Finder, was released in 2013 for the Nintendo 3DS.
 The fifth game in the series, titled Chibi-Robo!
 Zip Lash was released in October 2015 for the Nintendo 3DS.
+The GameCube version was re-released for the Nintendo Switch 2 on August 21, 2025, as part of the Nintendo Classics service.